U.S. Middle East envoy Greenblatt to resign after plan released

 So far, the White House has outlined a $50 billion redevelopment plan for the Palestinians and neighboring countries but have yet to release their proposals for resolving difficult political issues like the status of Jerusalem.

 U.S. officials said the political plan is now complete and will be made public when appropriate.
 Trump has said he will release it some time after Israel holds an election on Sept.
-17 that will decide the fate of Prime Minister Benjamin Netanyahu, a close Trump ally.
+17 that will decide the fate of Prime Minister Benjamin Netanyahu.

 Whether Trump releases the plan immediately after the election or he waits until a governing coalition is formed, a process that could take weeks, remains unclear.